-If a child cannot behave appropriately and safely they will not be allowed to attend offsite visits.
-SEND/EBD children will have behaviour support plans and/or risk assessments in place and all reasonable adjustments made in order to ascertain whether it is appropriate for them to take part.
-If a child has persistent or severe problems with their behaviour which may be deemed dangerous to themselves or others, the class teacher will meet with parents to discuss appropriate strategies.
-If the need arises at any of the above stages, we will work with other agencies to support an improvement in behaviour.
+Where a child presents with difficult and dangerous behaviours, robust risk assessments will be produced and the appropriate decisions made about provision and the risks to safety.
+SEND/Social Emotional and Mental Health needs children will have behaviour support plans and/or risk assessments already in place and all reasonable adjustments made in order to ascertain whether it is appropriate for them to take part in certain activities and off site visits.
+If a child has persistent or severe problems with their behaviour, which may be deemed dangerous to themselves or others, the class teacher will meet with parents to discuss appropriate strategies.
+If the need arises at any of the above stages, we will work with external agencies to support self-regulation and awareness and in turn behaviour.